ellwoodthewood/tellabs_rce/README.md

 Due to customer concerns with the critical nature of the networking infrastructure, further testing beyond the above was not possible, and the customer immediately contacted the vendor to work on a patch.

+## Recommendations:
+Contact the vendor for a patch

+Move management interfaces to specific VLAN and ensure only the minimum number of personnel can access that interface